microsoft/terminal/doc/specs/#2634 - Broadcast Input/#2634 - Broadcast Input.md

 input.
 Something a bit like:

 ![A sample of using the border to indicate the broadcasted-to panes](broadcast-input-borders.gif)

+This should obviously be able to be overriden in the user's theme, similar to the pane border colors.

 iTerm2 also supports displaying "stripes" in the background of all the panes that are being broadcast too.
 That's certainly another way of indicating this